hildil/SC1015-FDAE-mini-project-/README.md

 # Methodology

 ## Data Collection & Cleaning
 Initially, we believed social media would have a strong impact on mental health.
-Link to dataset:

 ## Exploratory Analysis
 After using visualisation tools such as boxplots, we realised  the correlation between social media and mental health was not as significant.
 Other factors displayed higher correlation with mental health issues.